 Opened in 1924 as the Municipal Grant Park Stadium, the facility was renamed in 1925 to commemorate American soldiers who died during World War I. Just south of the Museum Campus, the building and its massive columns are reminiscent of ancient Greece.
 Since 1971 it's been the home of the Chicago Bears.
+It is also a venue for college games and concerts.
 A controversial modern glass expansion, which looks like a spaceship that landed on the arena, was completed in 2003.
 Behind-the-scenes tours feature the Doughboy Statue, Colonnades, field, South Courtyard, visitors' locker room, the suites, and the United Club.